jmespath-community/jmespath.spec/jep-014-string-functions.md

 If the `$subject` string has length greater than or equal to `$width`, it is returned unmodified.

+If `$width` is not an integer, an error MUST be raised.

 ### Examples

 | Given | Expression | Result